We just launched HRIS Sync, automate employee benefits management ⚡️

 1. Defined Contribution Pension Scheme (Money Purchase Scheme)

 • In a defined contribution pension scheme, the employer and employee contribute a minimum amount to the pension pot.
+These contributions are added to the pension fund and invested in shares and stocks.

 • How much have they contributed?